tromoSM/Better-Firefox/README.md

 1. Download [better-firefox-v1.0.zip](https://github.com/tromoSM/Better-Firefox/releases/download/v1.0/better-firefox-v1.0.zip) from the [latest release](https://github.com/tromoSM/Better-Firefox/releases/latest/)
 2. Extract the ZIP file.

-4. Install the [Better Dark Mode](https://addons.mozilla.org/en-US/firefox/addon/better-dark-mode/) theme from Mozilla Add-ons:
+3. Install the [Better Dark Mode](https://addons.mozilla.org/en-US/firefox/addon/better-dark-mode/) theme from Mozilla Add-ons.

-5. Open Firefox settings and set the appearance to **Dark**:
+4. Open Firefox settings and set the appearance to **Dark**:
    `about:preferences#general`

-6. Copy the `chrome` folder from the extracted files.
+5. Copy the `chrome` folder from the extracted files.

-7. Open your Firefox profile folder:
+6. Open your Firefox profile folder:
    - Type `about:support` in the Firefox address bar.
    - Find **Profile Folder** and click **Open Folder**.

-8. Paste the copied `chrome` folder into the profile folder you just opened.
+7. Paste the copied `chrome` folder into the profile folder you just opened.
    If prompted, choose **Replace the files in the destination**.

-9. Enable custom stylesheets:
+8. Enable required settings in `about:config`:
    - Type `about:config` in the Firefox address bar.
    - Click **Accept the Risk and Continue**.
-   - Search for `toolkit.legacyUserProfileCustomizations.stylesheets`.
+   - Search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true`.
-   - Set the value to `true`.
+   - Search for `layout.css.backdrop-filter.enabled` and `layout.css.backdrop-filter.force-enabled` and set it to `true`.

-10. Close and reopen Firefox to apply the changes.
+9. Close and reopen Firefox to apply the changes.

 ---